gmac/schema-stitching-handbook/custom-merge-resolvers/README.md

 1. [Transform the schema](https://www.graphql-tools.com/docs/schema-stitching/stitch-combining-schemas#adding-transforms) (and its returned data) into a shape that stitching expects.
 2. Write a [custom merge resolver](https://www.graphql-tools.com/docs/schema-stitching/stitch-type-merging#type-resolvers) that acts as an adaptor for this service.

 Custom merge resolvers tend to be fundamentally simpler than transforms: rather than adding indirection into a schema to match a stitching default, we can instead customize stitching defaults for specific cases.
 This is also considerably more efficient.
-Transforms lean heavily into running visitor traversals on all requests and responses, and may multiply this tax when targeting multiple aspects of a schema.
-This creates overhead _in every request_, whether the transformation was necessary for the request's content or not.
-By comparison, custom merge resolvers may apply specific adjusts exactly when and where they are necessary.
+Transforms lean heavily into visitor traversals run on all requests and responses, and may multiply this tax when targeting multiple aspects of a schema.
+This creates overhead _in every request_, regardless of whether the transformation was relevant to the request's content.
+By comparison, custom merge resolvers may apply specific adjustments exactly when and where they are necessary.

 **This example demonstrates:**

-- TKTK
+- Using `valuesFromResults` to normalize results data.
+- Adapting type merging to query through namespaced results.
+- Adapting type merging to query non-root fields.
+- Putting `batchDelegateToSchema` and `delegateToSchema` to use.

 ## Setup